njeriolenkere/Smart-IoT-Connected-Lake/README.md

 ### Troubleshoot: Problem 4
 If you press the play button(3) and you get a no module named error message eg, ImportError: no module named 'pycom', no worries.
 Upload the file into the device by using the upload button.
 After that you can press the play button.

+### Troubleshoot: Problem 5
+If the Pymakr console is greyed out, or if you click on the upload button or any button on the console it does not respond, do this.
+Close the Atom IDE, reopen again and it should work.
+Sometimes you have to restart the computer for the error to be fixed.

 ## Putting everything together: Wiring sensors
 ![circuitFritzing2](https://user-images.githubusercontent.com/50623449/176404191-0260ab4f-dbc3-4005-b829-1f7d2fc848f5.png)